 Level payout – this is where you maintain the same amount of life cover over the policy term which means you’ll receive the same fixed sum whether you died at the beginning or end of the policy term.

-Decreasing payout – this is where the amount your loved ones would receive gradually reduces over time.
+Decreasing payout – this type of life insurance is where the amount your loved ones would receive gradually reduces over time.
 This is a cheaper option than a level payout, as the level of cover reduces over time.
 Which means that it can be a popular option if you’re on a tight budget and are buying life cover specifically to cover your mortgage, as the amount of any payout reduces in line with the amount you owe on your mortgage.

 Increasing payout – there’s also the option of an increasing payout, which means any payout rises in line with inflation.
 This can provide peace of mind that if, for example, you are taking out life insurance to help provide an income for someone – if you were to die a couple of decades after taking out cover, the payout will have grown sufficiently to keep up with rising living costs.
 As you might expect, your premiums will usually increase as the amount of cover you have goes up.